vemel/handsdown/docs/examples/google_docstrings.md

 Extended description of method.

-Examples:
+#### Examples

 Examples should be written in doctest format, and should illustrate how to use the function

 ```python
 >>> print([i for i in